Mourning ring

-The use of mourning rings dates back to at least the 14th century, although it is only in the 17th century that they clearly separated from more general Memento mori rings.
+The use of mourning rings dates back to at least the 14th century, although it is only in the 17th century that they clearly separated from more general memento mori rings.
 By the mid-18th century jewelers had started to advertise the speed with which such rings could be made.
 The style largely settled upon was a single small stone with details of the decedent recorded in enamel on the hoop.
+Other styles included a marquis shaped face with painted funerary imagery such as urns, plinths, mourning figures, and broken pillars.
+This imagery often included the initials of the dead and was typically covered by a face of rock crystal.

-In the latter half of the 19th century the style shifted towards mass produced rings featuring a photograph mounted on the bezel before the use of mourning rings largely ceased towards the end of the century.
+In the latter half of the 19th century the style of mourning rings shifted towards mass-produced rings featuring a photograph mounted on the bezel.
+Toward the end of the century, the use of mourning rings largely ceased.
+The mass production of mourning rings made this jewelry more accessible to the middle class, shifting mourning rings away from its upper class origins.
+Some scholars argue that upon this rapid mass production, mourning rings and mourning jewelry more largely shifted to represent the capitalistic exploitation of mourning individuals.

 Use of mourning rings resurfaced in the 1930s and 1940s in the United States.
 The rings were made of bakelite and mounted a small picture of the person being mourned.

 Mourning rings have sometimes been made to mark occasions other than a person's death.
 In 1793 one was made for William Skirving after he was sentenced to penal transportation.